m3i3k3e/SliceOfLife-MVP/docs/CODEX.md

 - 2025-08-10: Registered `ResourceManager`, `RecipeManager`, and `DungeonProgression` as saveable systems and bumped save file version to 6.
   - How to test: give yourself some resources, unlock a recipe, advance a dungeon floor, save, then reload to verify resources, recipes, and max floor persist.

+- 2025-08-11: Introduced `ItemSO` and `IInventoryService`; `InventoryManager` now operates on `ItemSO`.
+Added temporary `InventoryDebugMenu` and starter item assets.
+  - How to test: place `InventoryDebugMenu` in a scene, assign an `InventoryManager` and an item asset, then press Add/Remove and observe console logs for "Inventory changed".

 ## Commenting Style

 - Every script under `Assets/Scripts/**` begins with a block comment summarizing its role, dependencies, and expansion hooks.